 A: Prohibited in residence halls:

-- Cooking appliances or other high wattage equipment, such as hot plates, electric coffee pots, immersion heaters, popcorn poppers, electrical heaters, electric frying pans, electric woks, microwave ovens, stoves, toaster ovens, air conditioners, refrigerators over 4 cubic feet, or any other appliance over 1,000 watts, with the exception of hair dryers.
+- Cooking appliances or other high wattage equipment, such as halogen lamps, hot plates, electric coffee pots, immersion heaters, popcorn poppers, electrical/space heaters, electric frying pans, electric woks, microwave ovens, stoves, toaster ovens, air conditioners, refrigerators over 4 cubic feet, or any other appliance over 1,000 watts, with the exception of hair dryers.

 - Gasoline machinery, such as motorbikes, motorcycles or mopeds, and any other combustible items, including combustible engines, flammable liquids, non-electric lanterns, combustible decorations, and holiday lighting.

-Medusa Lamps, or lamps with plastic covers (fire hazard)
+Medusa Lamps, or lamps with soft plastic or paper lampshades (fire hazard)

 |"Medusa" lamps are NOT permitted